raimohanska/harmaja/README.md

 - Function components only
 - Component function is treated like a *constructor*, i.e. called just once per component lifecycle
 - Dynamic content passed to components as observable properties
-- Directly embed Observables in JSX, resulting to "surgical" DOM updates
+- Directly embed Observables in JSX, resulting to "surgical" DOM updates.
+No VDOM diffing needed.
 - Written in Typescript.
 Type-safety considered a high priority.
 - Support [Lonna](https://github.com/raimohanska/lonna) and [Bacon.js](https://baconjs.github.io/) for observables at the moment.
 You can select the desired library by imports (see below).
 - Strongly inspired by [Calmm.js](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md).
 If you're familiar with Calmm, you can think of Harmaja as "Calmm, but with types and no React dependency